 Additional Academic Records Instructions for International Applicants

-Applicants must have successfully completed the equivalent of a U.S. bachelor's degree to be eligible for admission to a graduate program in The College of William and Mary's Mason School of Business.
+Applicants must have successfully completed the equivalent of a U.S. bachelor's degree to be eligible for admission to a graduate program in William & Mary's Raymond A. Mason School of Business.
 Only those applicants who have completed degree programs representing a minimum of 16 years of schooling with at least 12 years at the elementary and secondary levels are eligible for admission.
 Please see below for country-specific information about the level of preparation expected of applicants.

 - Australia, New Zealand and South Africa: Bachelor's honours degree or bachelor's degree where standard of completion is four or more years of full-time study.